GoogleCloudPlatform/database-assessment/scripts/collector/oracle/README.txt

 README
 ======
-Instructions on how to prepare and run Google Database Migration Advisor Data Extractor to extract the data required for analysis by Database Migration Advisor.
+Instructions on how to prepare and run Google Database Migration Assessment Data Extractor to extract the data required for analysis by Database Migration Assessment.

 1. Background
 -------------

     This utility extracts metadata about the tables, partitions and SQL workload in a database into CSV files.
-    These CSV files are then used by Database Migration Advisor internally to analyze the data with Google Database Migration Advisor.
+    These CSV files are then used by Database Migration Assessment internally to analyze the data with Google Database Migration Assessment.

     a) License Requirements
     -----------------------
     !!!
 IMPORTANT !!!
-Google Database Migration Advisor accesses DBA_HIST% views that are licensed separately under the Oracle Diagnostics Pack and DBMS_SQLTUNE/DBMS_SQL_MONITOR packages to generate Real-Time SQL Monitoring reports that are licensed separately under the Oracle Tuning Pack.
+Google Database Migration Assessment accesses DBA_HIST% views that are licensed separately under the Oracle Diagnostics Pack and DBMS_SQLTUNE/DBMS_SQL_MONITOR packages to generate Real-Time SQL Monitoring reports that are licensed separately under the Oracle Tuning Pack.
 Please ensure you have the correct licenses to run this utility.